Clothing Manufacturing in Vietnam: 2026 Guide

 • You sell into the EU and want to capture EVFTA duty-free access by 2026 (yarn-forward RoO compliant).

-• You sell into the US and want to escape Section 301 China duty exposure on knit tops or outerwear.
+• You sell into the US and want to avoid the China-specific Section 301 duty layer on knit tops or outerwear (verify the current stacked rate against the live CBP schedule).

 • You need third-party certifications (bluesign, GRS, Higg FEM, OEKO-TEX) without paying European prices.